trust-mfn-berlin/animals-as-objects/vault/story.the-afterlife-of-zoo-animals.md

 </figure>

 In 1947, the Berlin daily newspaper _Telegraf_ reported on the death of “Siam”.
-Under the headline “Siam under the band saw”, the article described the last chapter of the Indian bull elephant’s life at Berlin Zoo.
+Under the headline “Siam under the band saw”, the article described the last chapter of the Indian bull elephant’s life at the Berlin Zoo.
 I was researching the history of elephant shipments when I came across the moving story of “Siam”.
 The elephant was shipped to Berlin in the early 1930s from what was then the British colony of Ceylon (now Sri Lanka), actually intended for the Krone Circus.
 However, as “Siam” displayed behavioral problems, the circus deemed him unsuitable for their purposes and gave him to the Berlin Zoological Garden in exchange for a giraffe.
 “Siam” lived at the zoo from 1933 until his death in 1947.

 <figure>